softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/3_Adaptive_MAs/MAMA_Pro.md

 ## 3. MQL5 Implementation Details

 * **Self-Contained Calculator (`MAMA_Calculator.mqh`):** The entire complex, multi-stage, and highly state-dependent calculation is encapsulated within a dedicated, reusable calculator class.
-* **Heikin Ashi Integration:** An inherited `_HA` class allows the calculation to be performed seamlessly on smoothed Heikin Ashi data.
+* **Heikin Ashi Integration:** An inherited `_HA` class allows the calculation to be performed seamlessly on smoothed Heikin Ashi data, leveraging our optimized `HeikinAshi_Tools` library.
 * **Stability via Full Recalculation:** The MAMA algorithm is one of the most state-dependent filters in technical analysis.
-To ensure absolute stability and prevent desynchronization errors, the indicator employs a **full recalculation** on every `OnCalculate` call.
-This is the only robust method for this type of DSP filter.
+To ensure absolute stability and prevent desynchronization errors (especially with the phase measurement), the indicator employs a **full recalculation** on every `OnCalculate` call.
+This is the only robust method for this type of complex DSP filter.

 ## 4. Parameters